 Data hosting and transfer can comprise nearly 30% of your website’s digital emissions.

 Increasing data demands means increased carbon emissions worldwide with the introduction of technologies such as 5G.

 Building and maintaining mobile networks is a significant CO2 burden, especially the antennas and wireless routers that connect smartphones and tablets.

 By the end of just one webpage load, your website’s CO2 bill is weighty.
-According to the online carbon calculator Website Carbon, the average website produces 1.76g of CO2 for every page view—how many pages does your site have?
+According to the online carbon calculator Website Carbon, the average web page they test produces approximately 0.5g of CO2 for every page view—how many pages does your site have?

 Every website on the world wide web can lower emissions.

 By taking a more considered approach to web design and development, it’s possible to make significant reductions in carbon emissions online to impact your business and the planet and create a more sustainable and environmentally friendly digital presence.

 A more sustainable website can be optimised through the following:

 Being more sustainable doesn’t mean a boring, unintuitive or unfriendly website.
 Far from it, actually.
 It improves and positively affects your digital footprint and your business’s sustainability efforts.
 It improves website performance, speed, and search visibility and offers cleaner and better online user experiences.